robotic-vision-lab/Vision-Based-Guidance-For-Tracking-Dynamic-Objects/README.md

-## Vision-Based Collision Avoidance
+## Vision-Based Ojbect Tracking for Unmanned Aircraft Systems

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/keras-team/keras/blob/master/LICENSE)

 ### Overview
-One of several key applications of computer vision algorithms is performing navigation tasks with robots around obstacles, primarily using visual information to avoid collisions.
+A key application of computer vision systems is to identify and track moving objects.

 ### Purpose
-Contain computer vision algorithms needed to perform Vision-based Collision Avoidance.
+Contain computer vision algorithms needed to perform vision-based ojbect tracking.
 These algorithms may be used in various combinations, pipelines or standalone depending upon the complexity and/or requirement of fulfillment of a task.

 ### Papers